GatherLab/OLED-jvl-measurement/README.md

 pip install -r requirements.txt
 ```

+6. Install visual c++ build tools that are required for the python seabreeze environment: https://visualstudio.microsoft.com/visual-cpp-build-tools/
-6. Install thorlabs_apt to obtain apt.dll driver (Follow https://github.com/qpit/thorlabs_apt for correct installation guidelines.
+7. Install thorlabs_apt to obtain apt.dll driver (Follow https://github.com/qpit/thorlabs_apt for correct installation guidelines.
 For us, it only worked when apt.dll was copied to the Windows/System32 folder.
-7. Ensure that libusb-1.0.lib driver is installed for detecting usb hardware (Follow https://stackoverflow.com/questions/33972145/pyusb-on-windows-8-1-no-backend-available-how-to-install-libusb for more on this)
+8. Ensure that libusb-1.0.lib driver is installed for detecting usb hardware (Follow https://stackoverflow.com/questions/33972145/pyusb-on-windows-8-1-no-backend-available-how-to-install-libusb for more on this)
-8. Install NI-visa from website: https://www.ni.com/de-de/support/downloads/drivers/download.ni-visa.html#346210
+9. Install NI-visa from website: https://www.ni.com/de-de/support/downloads/drivers/download.ni-visa.html#346210
-9. Install Keithley drivers from website: https://de.tek.com/source-measure-units/2450-software-6 (prerequisit: NI-visa)
+10. Install Keithley drivers from website: https://de.tek.com/source-measure-units/2450-software-6 (prerequisit: NI-visa)
-10. On the Keithley source meter (for specs see below) the command set on the Keithley has to be changed to SCPI
+11. On the Keithley source meter (for specs see below) the command set on the Keithley has to be changed to SCPI
-11. Execute the main.py file to start the program
+12. Execute the main.py file to start the program

 ```terminal
 python3 main.py